skysty/TaskTracker.WebApi/README.md

 # TaskTracker.WebApi
-in this project used scoped  dependency injection
+#in this project used scoped  dependency injection
+#entity frameworkCore
+#net core 5.0